cy-rae/fast-slam/README.md

 It is therefore important that the paths for the shared folder are correctly set in `landmark_map/main.py` and `startup.sh`.
 This separation offloads the map generation process from the robot, keeping the computational load of the FastSLAM 2.0 implementation low.
-This ensures performance and thus also the accuracy of localization.
+This ensures performance and the accuracy of the localization.

 ### FastSLAM 2.0 module
 The FastSLAM 2.0 implementation is located in the `fast_slam_2` module.
 It consists of model, utility, and algorithm classes, along with a configuration file, which will be explained in the following sections.

 Additionally, there is a `jde_robots_main.py` file in the root directory of this repository.
-This file contains the Python script that needs to be uploaded into the simulation environment to run the FastSLAM 2.0 implementation.
+This file contains the **Python script that needs to be uploaded into the simulation environment** to run the FastSLAM 2.0 implementation.
 It imports the necessary classes from the `fast_slam_2` module, initializes the FastSLAM 2.0 algorithm, and manages the while loop that controls both the robot's movement and the FastSLAM 2.0 algorithm.